Overview

 Regulations for the Degree of Bachelor of Dental Technology with Honours (BDentTech(Hons))

-- Admission to the Honours programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).
+1. Admission to the Honours programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) on the advice of the Faculty of Dentistry.

-- Every programme shall consist of the papers for one of the options prescribed in the Schedule and shall normally be pursued over four years of full-time study.
+1. The programme shall consist of the papers prescribed in the Schedule and shall normally be pursued over one year of full-time study.

-- The degree may be awarded with First Class Honours, with Second Class Honours (Division I), with Second Class Honours (Division II), or with Third Class Honours.
-The class of Honours awarded shall be determined by the Board of Examiners with the approval of the Board of Studies for Dentistry on the performance of the student in research papers (DTEC 491 and DTEC 492 and DTEC 490).
+1. The degree may be awarded with First Class Honours, with Second Class Honours (Division I), with Second Class Honours (Division II), or with Third Class Honours.
+The class of Honours awarded shall be determined by the Board of Examiners with the approval of the Faculty of Dentistry on the performance of the candidate in their research paper DTEC 411.

 On the recommendation of the Faculty, the Pro-Vice-Chancellor (Health Sciences) may in exceptional circumstances, approve a course of study which does not comply with these regulations.